top of page

 • RT

-• Radical prostatectomy + PLND (in patients with >10 years survival)
+• RT + PLND (if >10 years survival)

 • Unfavorable:

-• Baseline bone and soft tissue imaging
+• Baseline bone & soft tissue imaging

-• RT + 4-6 months ADT (5-10 years survival)
+• RT + 4-6 months ADT (if 5-10 years survival)

 • Observation (5-10 years survival)